 Roots: Large, deep taproot.

-Similar species: American cow parsnip (Heracleum lanatum; native) is 3-7’ tall with non-mottled flower stems and pinnately divided leaves.
+Similar species: American cow parsnip (Heracleum lanatum; native) is 3-7’ tall with non-mottled flower stems and pinnately divided leaves (Is it Giant Hogweed or Cow Parsnip).
 Great angelica (Angelica atropurpurea; native) is smaller with a smooth, purplish stem, spherical umbel and pinnately compound leaves.
 Glade mallow (Napaea dioica; native) is 3-6’ tall with leaves 4-12” with 5-9 deep lobes that are coarsely toothed.
 Poison hemlock (Conium maculatum; invasive) has similar stem and coloring but is hairless and 3-10’ tall.

 See the reported locations of giant hogweed in Wisconsin.